On an Optimal Stopping Problem with a Discontinuous Reward: Analytical study of the value function

-\begin{corollary} Let Assumptions \ref{assumpCandg}, and \ref{assumpLips_g} hold.
-The partial derivatives $\partial v/\partial x$, $\partial v/\partial t$ and $\partial^2 v/\partial x^2$ are locally bounded, and $\partial v/\partial x$ is continuous on $[0,T)\times\reals_+$. \end{corollary} \begin{proof} Since the value function is Lipschitz (see Proposition \ref{propLipchtitzV}), its first derivatives (in the sense of distribution) in $t$ and in $x$ are locally bounded.
-Using the convexity of $x\mapsto v(t,x)$ (Lemma \ref{lemmaVprop2}) and the local boundedness of the first order derivatives and \eqref{eqVIinegality}, we can show that the second order derive in $x$ is also locally bounded (see for instance \cite{lamberton1998}, Theorem 10.3.8 or \cite{jaillet1990variational}, Theorem 3.6 for details).
-Following the argument of \cite{lamberton1998}, Corollary 10.3.10 (or \cite{jaillet1990variational}, Corollary 3.7), we can conclude that the function $\frac{\partial v}{\partial x}$ is continuous on $[0,T)\times\reals_+$, see \cite{ladyzhenskaia1968linear}, Chapter 2, Lemma 3.1.
-This is also known as the smooth fit conditions in the American option terminology. \end{proof}
+\begin{corollary} The partial derivatives (in the sense of distribution) $v_t$, $v_x$ and $v_{xx}$ are locally bounded, and $v_x$ is continuous on $[0,T)\times\reals_+$. \end{corollary}

+\begin{proof} From Proposition \ref{propLipchtitzV}, we have that the first order (weak) derivatives of the value function in $t$ and in $x$ are locally bounded.
+Using the convexity of $x\mapsto v(t,x)$ (Lemma \ref{lemmaVprop2}), the local boundedness of the first order derivatives and \eqref{eqVIinegality}, we can show that the second order derivative in $x$ is also locally bounded (see for instance \cite{lamberton1998}, Theorem 10.3.8 or \cite{jaillet1990variational}, Theorem 3.6 for details).
+This last result is also known as the smooth fit condition.